Hey there, time traveller!

 Here's a few more highlights of our Fringe review coverage:

 - Can't remember the play name, but know where you saw it?
-Check our interactive map with links to every venue Or: use our shortlinks to see reviews of shows at any venue: wfp.to/venue1 will show you a list of shows at Venue 1, wfp.to/venue10 displays shows at venue 10, etc.
+Check our interactive map with links to every venue.

-- See a list of shows that wowed Free Press reviewers at wfp.to/5stars (there might not be anything there yet, but it's updated as ratings roll in).
-Switch the number in the link to see any level of star ratings, down to 1.
+- See a list of shows that wowed Free Press reviewers at wfp.to/5stars (only a few in there now, but it's updated as ratings roll in).

-- See a list of shows that you, our audience, loved at wfp.to/reader5 (again, this list will change as your star ratings arrive), Changing the number displays other star ratings here as well.
+- See a list of shows that you, our audience, loved at wfp.to/reader5 (again, this list will change as your star ratings arrive).

 About half of the tickets for each show are reserved for at-the-door sales.
 There's a limit of four tickets per person at the door.
 Door sales are cash-only.